dholab/prolonged-infection-suppfig2/README.md

 ### Output files

 - `results/visuals/figsupp2_global_roottotip_plot.pdf` is the final plot, which can be edited in Illustrator or other vector-graphic software
 - `results/{run date}.csv` is a table of all the GenBank accessions used in making the plot, along with when they were collected, how many mutations they have that separate them from Wuhan-1, and what pango lineage they are.
-This is essentially the dataset that is used to make Supplemental Figure 2.
+This is the final dataset that is used to make Supplemental Figure 2.
-- `results/subsample_seqs.fasta` - A FASTA file containing the consensus sequences for all GenBank accessions in the figure.
+- `results/data/subsample_seqs.fasta.xz` - A compressed FASTA file containing the consensus sequences for all GenBank accessions in the figure.
-- `results/data/*.vcf` are all the VCFs generated to make the figure.
-By default, these files are not included in the git repository, but they will be generated if you run the workflow yourself.
+- `results/data/subsample_vcf_files.tar.xz` - a compressed bundle of all the VCFs generated to make the figure.

 ## For more information